chrisc-lee/OpenGL-Render-Scene/README.md

-# OpenGL-Render-Scene
+# WebGL-Render-Scene
-Rendering a scene with animations using OpenGL.
+Rendering a scene with animations using WebGL.